AGENDA 2030 IMPLEMENTATION

 The implementation of SDGs is monitored through a mechanism based on Estonian sustainable development indicators and a regular data based reviews compiled by Statistics Estonia in co-operation with the Government Office and various ministries.
 The list of indicators was renewed in 2017 to harmonise it with global SDGs.
 All central governmental indicators are available in the online data-driven “Tree of Truth” that illustrates the status of the goals by governance areas.

-Since adopting the UN Agenda 2030 Estonia is presenting the second Voluntary National Review (VNR) at UN 2020 HLPF in July 2020.
+Since adopting the UN Agenda 2030 Estonia was presenting the second Voluntary National Review (VNR) at UN 2020 HLPF in July 2020.
 The first review was presented in 2016.
 The preparation of the VNR was coordinated by the Government Office in cooperation with the inter-ministerial working group on sustainable development, the Commission for Sustainable Development, and several non-governmental organisations.
 It is based on the Government’s activity reports, data collected from non-governmental organisations and enterprises, and proposals from ministries and the Commission for Sustainable Development.

 Estonia is using national coordination system for sustainable development issues.
 Commission for Sustainable Development (established 1996) monitors the implementation of the Estonia’s Strategy on Sustainable Development and publishes appropriate reports, including making relevant proposals to the Government of the Republic to ensure the national long-term sustainable development.
-To improve the efficiency in implementing the Strategy on Sustainable Development, an inter-ministerial working group for sustainable development was created in 2008.
-The working group is headed by the Strategy Director and the members of the working group are representatives of ministries concerned with the implementation of the strategy.

 Government Office of Estonia